Most people are surprised at the economics behind rental property returns versus stocks’ returns over the last 145 years.

 4. Assume the Seller’s Mortgage

 You can offer to assume the seller’s mortgage and make payments on their behalf.
 You step into their (presumably low-interest) loan, leaving you with only the remaining difference to come up with.
+Just be careful about triggering the “due on sale” clause in the existing mortgage.

-Here’s the thing: when you buy a property with conventional financing, lenders often won’t let you borrow the down payment.
+Remember, when you buy a property with conventional financing, lenders often won’t let you borrow the down payment.
 They want your skin in the game.

 But in this case, you’re not borrowing a purchase mortgage, you’re just assuming the existing one, and paying the seller separately for any difference.
+You could even structure it as a wraparound mortgage.

 That means you can pay them however you want!